GovCodex

 The 2026 Homeowner Guide to PermitsThe Rise of AI Permit Assistants in 2026

 The 2026 building code updates will redefine construction standards, affecting everything from energy efficiency to accessibility.
 Homeowners, investors, and contractors must adapt to avoid costly delays.
-Below, we break down the most critical changes and how PermitAssistant can help you stay compliant.
+Below, we break down the most critical changes and how GovCodex can help you stay compliant.

 Key 2026 Building Code Changes